zerosonesfun/flarum-bbcode-button/README.md

 ## Uninstall

-Deactivate, tap the uninstall button, then run this composer command:
+Deactivate, tap the purge button (cleans up your database), then run this composer command:

 ```sh
 composer remove zerosonesfun/flarum-bbcode-button:"*"